rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. Do we need to fold in any text from RFC 8640? and RESTCONF?
 [Issue 26](https://github.com/rgwilton/draft-yp-observability/issues/26)

-1. What is the right protocol (and document) name.
-Should we be calling this Yang Push 2 (YPv2) to more clearly indicate that this is intended to be a replacement for Yang Push?
-[Issue 25](https://github.com/rgwilton/draft-yp-observability/issues/25)

 ## Issue related to Terminology/Definitions

 1. Should we use the object terminology?
 Tracked as editorial, in [Issue 15](https://github.com/rgwilton/draft-yp-observability/issues/15)